rpamintuan671/-PyBer_Analysis/README.md

-# Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.
+# Summary:
+Based on our analysis, urban area has the highest total rides but the lowest average fare per driver.
+In my opinion, this could be due to the number of drivers or lower fees per ride.
+In rural area, the total ride is the lowest due to demand but the average fare per driver is higher.
+The higher average fare per driver compensate the drivers due to low demand therefore the drivers will be more motivated to drive in such area.
+Drivers will not work if it is not worth their time.

-the challenge is the lack of data on cost per mile and time in three different city types.
-Rural area fares per ride may be higher compare to the urban and suburban areas, this maybe the distance between the destinations per ride.
+The challenge on the data provided is the lack of cost per mile and distance per ride in three different city types.
+Rural area fares per ride may be higher compare to the urban and suburban areas, this maybe the due to distance between the destinations per ride.
+Additional data on total earnings per driver can be useful in this analyis.

+## Recommendations to CEO based on provided data and analysis.
+1. Keep the number of drivers in rural and limit new drivers in urban areas.
+2. Provide additional pay per ride in urban area.
+3. Provide bonuses to drivers after they reach ride goals.